 The presence of illegal drugs detected in blood or urine tests is considered possession, regardless of where or how long ago the drugs were originally consumed.
 You may also be charged with possessing drugs if trace amounts are found on your body, clothing or luggage.
 Amounts of 0.05 grams or less can lead to conviction.
 See our Drugs page.

 There are also strict laws regarding online behaviour, including comments made via social media platforms.
-Swearing, insults, extortion, making threats or accusations are crimes punishable by fines, imprisonment and deportation.
+Swearing, insults, extortion, and making threats or accusations are crimes punishable by fines, imprisonment and deportation.
+Posting photos on social media of local incidents, such as building fires and storm damage, can be considered a crime.
 We strongly advise travellers and residents in the UAE to take particular care not to cause offence, including on social media.

 It is illegal to harass women in the UAE.
 Unwanted conversation, prolonged stares, ogling, glaring, shouting, touching any part of the body, stalking or any other comments or other behaviour that may offend are considered harassment.
 Taking photographs of people, particularly women, without permission and where there has been no previous contact is illegal and can lead to arrest or fines.